3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 To provide general updates in specialized areas of medicine to clinicians practicing in a primary care setting.

-If you are unable to attend and are forced to cancel or transfer your registration, a full refund is given for cancellations made within one week from the date you register for a conference.
-Cancellations/transfers made after one week from your registration date and prior to one week before the course start date are non-refundable; however, they may be credited toward a future MER registration minus a non-refundable $50 fee.
+If you are unable to attend and are forced to cancel or transfer your registration, we will give a full refund if you cancel within one week of the date you pay for the conference.
+Cancellations or transfers made after one week from your payment date and up to one week before the course start date are non-refundable; however, the funds may be applied toward a future MER registration minus a non-refundable $50 fee.
 The credits expire one year from the date of cancellation.
+Funds applied to a future meeting are non-refundable.

-If you are unable to attend the program you registered for and/or do not notify MER by one week before the course start date, your entire registration fee will be non-refundable.
+If you are unable to attend the program you registered for, and you do not notify MER by one week before the course start date, your entire registration fee will be non-refundable/transferrable.

-DUE TO THE POPULARITY OF THESE PROGRAMS AND FACILITIES, WE MAY NOT BE ABLE TO GUARANTEE ACCOMMODATIONS WITHIN 30 DAYS OF THE CONFERENCE.
+DUE TO THE POPULARITY OF THESE CONFERENCES AND FACILITIES, WE MAY NOT BE ABLE TO GUARANTEE ACCOMMODATIONS.
 PLEASE REGISTER AS SOON AS POSSIBLE.
 HOTEL RATES SUBJECT TO CHANGE, VISIT WWW.MER.ORG FOR DETAILS.

 Hotel rates are subject to change without notice.